 The Head of School has the prerogative to expel a student upon a first offense he deems severe enough to merit the punishment.
-Immediate expulsion would require a board vote, affirming the Head of School's decision.

-J. Upper School Demerit System
+I. Upper School Demerit System

 If a demerit is issued, a notification will be emailed to parents on the day the event occurred.
 This email will explain the nature of the offense and if it required an office visit.
 After any combination of three below offenses, students will be required to have an office visit.
 Demerits will reset each quarter (For example, if a student has 2 demerits and the quarter ends, the student will start the next quarter with 0 demerits).